 - Jasmine or Japanese rice is ok as a substitute for sticky rice.

-- Use a large empty pickle jar if you don't have a tall glass jar.
+- If you don't have a tall glass jar, use a large empty pickle jar.
 Wash it well with soap and hot water before use.

 - Use cotton nut milk bags (as seen in the pictures above.)